Code-Institute-Submissions/battleship-blast/README.md

 ### Future features

-* Include a player grid with the player randomly selected ships.
+* Have 2 grids: one for the player to have their ships.
-* Allow player to select where to place their ships
+* Allow player to select where to place their ships,
 * Longer ships ocupying more coordinates.

 * * *